adaamko/POTATO/README.md

-# POTATO
+# POTATO: exPlainable infOrmation exTrAcTion framewOrk
-is a human-in-the-loop XAI framework for extracting and evaluating interpretable graph features for any classification problem
+POTATO is a human-in-the-loop XAI framework for extracting and evaluating interpretable graph features for any classification problem

 ## Install and Quick Start
 ### Setup